Strilanc/Cirq/docs/circuits.rst

     #                │
     # (2, 0): ───H───@───

-In these two examples, we have appending full moments, what happens when we append all of these at once?
+In the above example, we have appended two moments one after another, what happens when we append all of these at once?

 .. code-block:: python